-- If allow of the following conditions are met:
+- If all of the following conditions are met:

-- Client Tagged is a tunnel.
+- 1. Client Tagged is a tunnel.

 - Perform the following action(s):

-- Destination Tunnel: tunnel-1.
+- 1. Destination Tunnel: tunnel-1.

 If a host does any of that action, it will automatically be switched to the tunnel (until the tag expires, 10 minutes after the specified activity stops).